 - Fungal skin infections like athlete's foot or ringworm: a cream is usually used for two weeks as a minimum.
 Sometimes up to six weeks' treatment is needed with a cream.

 - Fungal nail infections: if taking an antifungal pill like terbinafine, treatment is usually used for two months.

-- Bad fungal infections in lungs: this is a more serious condition and the duration of treatment will be decided by a specialist in that field.
-See the separate leaflet called Fungal Lung Infections.
+- Fungal infections in lungs: this is a more serious condition and the duration of treatment will be decided by a specialist in that field.

 Who cannot take or use antifungal medication?